brian14708/wh-briefings/presidential-actions/2021-02/2021-02-24-a-proclamation-on-revoking-proclamation-10014.md

 modified_time: 2021-02-24 17:59:49-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/02/24/a-proclamation-on-revoking-proclamation-10014/
 published_time: 2021-02-24 17:59:48-05:00
-title: A Proclamation on Revoking Proclamation 10014
+title: "A Proclamation on Revoking Proclamation\_10014"
 ---

      The suspension of entry imposed in Proclamation 10014 of April 22,